Stitched grid designs

 Pull it through

-Pull the plastic end of the needle threader through the needle eye to bring the yarn with it.
+Pull the plastic end of the needle threader back through the needle eye to bring the yarn or floss with it.

 Step 5